Activist investor calls Hong Kong market rout

 In a statement, the SFC said: "The stocks which have experienced large price declines yesterday occupy a market segment characterized by thin turnover, small public floats, high shareholding concentrations, and multiple relationships between different companies and listed brokerage firms.
 These characteristics can be especially conducive to extreme volatility and also to market misconduct."

-The HKEX said on Wednesday it would closely monitor activities and take appropriate action when necessary.
+The exchange denied speculation on Tuesday it was planning to delist thinly traded shares.

-WLS Holdings, which had a market value of HK$409 million, was the biggest loser on Wednesday with its shares sliding 47 percent, while Greaterchina Professional Services Ltd dropped 34 percent after a 93 percent drop on Tuesday.
+WLS Holdings (8021.HK), which had a market value of HK$409 million (£41 million), was the biggest loser on Wednesday with its shares sliding 47 percent, while Greaterchina Professional Services Ltd (8193.HK) dropped 34 percent after a 93 percent drop on Tuesday.

 REFORM IDEAS